drb-ra/C2IntelFeeds/README.md

   * `C2 Domains with URL` - Same as domains and domains filtered but including an extra column with the URI path of the C2
   * `C2 Domains with URL and IP` - Same as domains and domains filtered but including an extra column with the URI path of the C2 and another with the C2 IP
   * `Unverified C2 IPs` - Live C2 IPs based simply on the Censys search/query no validation can easily be performed or further configuration extracted.
 Some however are extremely accurate.
 Details in table below.
+  * `Unverified C2 Domains` - Live C2 Domains based simply on the Censys search/query no validation can easily be performed or further configuration extracted.
+Some however are extremely accurate.
+Details in table below.

 **NOTE:** Given the issue with Threatfox submissions we have now published 4 additional files.
 These files contain IP and destination port pairs for all IP based feeds (IPs and Unverified IPs both for 7 and 30 days).